riticulus/RCH_Hackathon/README.md

 Is your energy level low?
 Meet us at the Raiffeisen RAI Lab show stand and relax with a free energy drink.

-Your partners at Raiffeisen RAIlab show stand:
+These partners await you at the Raiffeisen RAI Lab show stand:
 - **Luis-Eduardo Ernst**, New Business Innovator, RAI Lab
 - **Jonas Rüttimann**, Applikationsentwickler Senior, Raiffeisen Schweiz
 - **Mikhail Chatillon**, Technical Evangelist, Microsoft Schweiz GmbH